-Well organized records make it easier to prepare a tax return and help provide answers if your return is selected for examination, or to prepare a response if you receive an IRS notice.
+Well-organized records make it easier to prepare a tax return and help provide answers if your return is selected for examination or if you receive an IRS notice.

-Records such as receipts, canceled checks, and other documents that support an item of income or a deduction, or a credit appearing on a return must be kept so long as they may become material in the administration of any internal revenue law, which generally will be until the period of limitation expires for that return.
-For assessment of tax you owe, this generally is 3 years from the date you filed the return.
+Records, such as receipts, canceled checks, and other documents that support an item of income, a deduction, or a credit appearing on a return must be kept as long as they may become material in the administration of any provision of the Internal Revenue Code, which generally will be until the period of limitations expires for that return.
+For assessment of tax you owe, this period is generally 3 years from the date you filed the return.
 Returns filed before the due date are treated as filed on the due date.

-If you are an employer, you must keep all your employment tax records for at least 4 years after the tax becomes due or is paid, whichever is later.
+If you have employees, you must keep all your employment tax records for at least 4 years after the tax becomes due or is paid, whichever is later.
 For more information, see Publication 15, (Circular E), Employer's Tax Guide.

 If you are in business, there is no particular method of bookkeeping you must use.
 However, you must use a method that clearly and accurately reflects your gross income and expenses.
 The records should substantiate both your income and expenses.
 Publication 583, Starting a Business and Keeping Records, and Publication 463, Travel, Entertainment, Gift, and Car Expenses, provide additional information on required documentation for taxpayers with business expenses.
 Publication 17, Your Federal Income Tax for Individuals, provides more information on recordkeeping requirements for individuals.